 - 2 packets of frozen acai puree – Can substitute 1 ½ cups frozen berry blend or blackberries, blueberries or strawberries

-- Toppings of your choice: granola, chia seeds, pumpkin seeds, sunflower seeds, berries, nuts, sliced banana, coconut flakes, shaved dark chocolate, chocolate chips, cherries
+- Toppings of your choice: granola, chia seeds, pumpkin seeds, sunflower seeds, berries, nuts, dried fruit, sliced banana, oats, coconut flakes, shaved dark chocolate, chocolate chips, cacao nibs, cherries

 Makes 2 servings